|

-the correct serial port (here, the user has selected the first port on a
+the correct serial port (this is bypassed if you used 'test mode').
+Here, the user has selected the first port on a

 Keyspan 2-channel USB-to-serial adapter):